BAN 6080: Financial Analytics

 In this course, we will reinforce our lectures with homework assignments.
 You are expected to complete all problems by their deadline, as they will help facilitate learning the material covered in lectures.
 Your lowest homework grade will be dropped.
 I do not accept late assignments.

-Our final exam will be held from 9am-noon on Friday, May 3rd in room A27/A28.
+Our final exam will be held from 9am-noon on Tuesday, May 7th in room 101 for section A and room 111 for section B.

 Integrity is one of Wake Forest University’s School of Business core values.
 Violations of the honor code will result in an F in the course.